bhagyashreek24/dcos-docs-site/pages/services/spinnaker_service_guide/0.2.0-1.4.2/index.md

 1. Immutable Infrastructure
 2. Multi-Cloud Deployments
 3. Management Flexibility
+4. Easy Rollbacks
+5. Checking Precondition Stage
+6. Automated Canary Analysis (ACA) is excellent at catching issues that cannot be tracked by traditional unit or integration test.
+7. Traffic Guards
+8. Automated Cleanup

 ## DC/OS Spinnaker provides the following features:
 1. Canary Deployments: For monitoring test deployments on a small percentage of servers before scaling the changes to the rest.
 When would I use it?
 When testing a new batch of code or deployments.
-2. Spinnaker is a collection of sub-services that work together to form the Continuous Deployment platform.
-Each service follows the single-responsibility principle which allows for faster iteration on each individual component and a more
+2. To limit the risk of deployments it has ability to restrict executions within pipelines.
+In Spinnaker, there is a flag to enable to only run on pipeline at a time in its configuration.
+By doing this, any new pipelines scheduled will be put in a NOT_STARTED state whenever there is already a running pipeline, once this other pipelines completes, the waiting pipeline will start.
+3. It provides Manual Judgment stage that ensures steps that require a human ‘OK’ by an engineer or QA specialist can be easily done.
+When a pipeline reaches a manual judgment stage, it will halt and wait until the person responsible and clicks ‘Continue’.
+It uses the existing notification mechanisms built in to Spinnaker, so it can send an email, SMS or slack notifications to users that need to approve the pipeline.

 ## Components/Services
 Spinnaker framework is a collection of sub-services that work together to form the Continuous Deployment platform.
 Each service follows the single-responsibility principle which allows for faster iteration on each individual component and a more pluggable architecture for custom components.

 For Spinnaker [Architecture](https://www.spinnaker.io/reference/architecture/)